kubohiroya/sheet2form/README.md

 ## Example

-A short example of Google Spreadsheet content as a source of Google Form:
+A short example of Google Spreadsheet content as a source/representation of a Google Form:

  | | A | B | C | D | E |
  |---|---|---|---|---|---|